Drill Sergeant of the Year

 Drill Sergeants

 Drill Sergeants are the premier teachers, coaches, and mentors to new recruits that go through initial military training.
-Each year, approximately 150,000 civilian volunteers are transformed into new Soldiers at four ATCs located at Forts Benning, Jackson, Leonard Wood, and Sill.
+Each year, approximately 150,000 civilian volunteers are transformed into new Soldiers at four ATCs located at Forts Moore, Jackson, Leonard Wood, and Sill.
 Drill Sergeants teach Soldier-related skills at the 10-week Basic Combat Training or at One Station Unit Training which ranges from 13 to 20 weeks, depending on Military Occupational Specialty.

 AKO Army ATHD Central Army Registry FOIA iSalute Important Notices Accessibility/Section 508 Privacy Act USA.gov